-[K. L.] Section 113.7.1 Third-party inspectors.
+[H. N.] Section 113.7.1 Third-party inspectors.
 Each building official charged with the enforcement of the USBC shall have a written policy establishing the minimum acceptable qualifications for third-party inspectors.
 The policy shall include the format and time frame required for submission of reports, any prequalification or preapproval requirements before conducting a third-party inspection and any other requirements and procedures established by the building official.

-[L. M.] Section 113.7.2 Qualifications.
+[M.O.]
+Section 113.7.2 Qualifications.
 In determining third-party inspector qualifications, the building official may consider such items as DHCD inspector certification, other state or national certifications, state professional registrations, related experience, education and any other factors that would demonstrate competency and reliability to conduct inspections.

-[M. N.] Section 113.8 Final inspection.
-Upon completion of a building or structure and before the issuance of a certificate of occupancy, a final inspection shall be conducted to ensure that any defective work has been corrected and that all work complies with the USBC and has been approved, including any work associated with modifications under Section 106.3.
+[N. P.] Section 113.8 Final inspection.
+Upon completion of a building or structure and before the issuance of a certificate of occupancy construction for which a permit was issued, a final inspection shall be conducted to ensure that any defective work has been corrected and that all work complies with the USBC and has been approved, including any work associated with modifications under Section 106.3.
 The building official shall be permitted to require the electrical service to a building or structure to be energized prior to conducting the final inspection.
-The approval of a final inspection shall be permitted to serve as the new certificate of occupancy required by Section 116.1 in the case of additions or alterations to existing buildings or structures that already have a certificate of occupancy.
+The approval Approval of a the final inspection shall be permitted to serve as the new certificate of occupancy required by Section 116.1 in the case of additions or alterations to existing buildings or structures that already have a certificate of indicates that all work associated with the permit complies with this code and the permit is complete.
+Prior to occupancy or change of occupancy of a building or structure, a certificate of occupancy shall be issued in accordance with Section 116.